sytac/react-redux-scaffold/README.md

 ### Ok, is working but...
 I want to start to write my code ASAP

-Everithing you need to start to do some experiment and start to write your react app is:
+Everything you need to start to do some experiment and start to write your react app is:

 ##### Run the server
 Open a terminal and in the app folder run: